anuseed/Week-7--Assignment/client/README.md

   This was very tricky.
 I intially used the code from the query strings workshop as is but then had trouble attaching the value of the rating to the output.
 I googled and asked for help on this one.
 I am hoping that a working example helps me to figure it out on my own next time.

 - Styling of app.
+  - This took so much longer than I anticipated.
+Creating divs to make containers for each items rendered through map() and making sure which were parents and which children made styling very tricky.
+I used :root instead of body to style the background intially and this gave a lot of issues.
+Changing it to body helped a lot.
+I syled the website desktop first as I assumed that is what most people would use for a hotel website but added some media queries for mobile.
+It's not perfect but will do.
+I learnt about opacity in rgb which was nice.
+Still finding position tricky and grid.